Gauged Courant sigma models: Gauged Courant sigma models

 We take local coordinates on $T^*[2]A[1]$, $(a^a, w_a)$ of degree $(1,1)$ with $a = 1, \ldots, \mathrm{rank}(A)$, where $a^a$ is a local coordinate of the fiber of $A[1]$ and $w_a$ is a canonical conjugate local coordinate on $T^*[2]$.
 Since $T^*[2](T^*[1]M \oplus A[1])$ is a graded cotangent bundle, there exists the canonical graded symplectic form of degree two as,

 From Eq.~\eqref{gsymplectic3}, we obtain graded Poisson brackets for canonical quantities,

 We introduce covariant local coordinates to calculate gauging by the Lie algebroid $A$.
 In order to make covariant QP-structures for the Lie algebroid action $A$, an ordinary connection $\nabla$ on $A$ is introduced.
 The corresponding connection $1$-form is $\omega = \omega^a_{bi} \rd x^i \otimes e_a \otimes e_b$ such that $\nabla e_a = - \omega_{ai}^b \rd x^i \otimes e_b$ for basis $e_a$ in $\Gamma(A)$\footnote{For complete covariant expressions of the theory, we have to introduce an affine connection $\Gamma_{ij}^k$ on $TM$ for the standard Courant algebroid $TM \oplus T^*M$.
 However they are not introduced in this paper since the total QP-structure, the graded symplectic form and the homological function, do not depend on the affine connection.
 As the result, gauging conditions does not depend on an affine connection on $TM$, and only depend on a connection on $A$. }.
 If a Lie algebroid $A$ is an action Lie algebroid $A = M \times \mathfrak{g}$, i.e., symmetries induced from a Lie algebra $\mathfrak{g}$, we do not need a connection since gauging does not depend on the connection.
+One can refer to Appendix \eqref{connectionLA} for curvatures, $A$-connections, $A$-torsions, basic curvatures, etc. in Lie algebroids.

 After gauging of the Lie algebroid $A$, the resulting theory is invariant under local coordinate transformations on $T^*[2]A[1]$.
 As explained in Section \ref{manicovariant} in Appendix, $z_i$ is not transformed covariantly under local coordinate transformations on $T^*[2]A[1]$.
 We can change $z_i$ to the covariantized local coordinate $z_i^{\nabla} := z_i + \omega_{ai}^b a^a w_b$.
 In fact, from Eqs.~\eqref{coordinatetransf1}--\eqref{coordinatetransf3}, we can check that $z_i^{\nabla}$ is covariant, where $\eta^A = (a^a, w_a)$.
 The Liouville $1$-form $\vartheta$ for the graded symplectic form such that $\gomega = - \delta \vartheta$ is